2i2c-org/docs/about/distributions/index.md

 ```

 JupyterHub provides interactive computing sessions for each of your users, and connect to the other infrastructure in the cloud.
-Our JupyterHubs can run on Google Cloud, Amazon AWS, or Microsoft Azure.

 ## Authentication